-Nineteen (19) warrants issued during this reporting period were extended.
-A further four (4) warrants issued during the previous reporting period were extended during this reporting period and two of these were extended a total of three times.
+Seven (7) warrants issued during this reporting period were extended and two (2) of these warrants were extended twice.
+A further ten (10) warrants issued during the previous reporting period were extended during this reporting period and two (2) of these were extended a total of three (3) times.

-There were fifteen (15) revocations of surveillance device warrants during the reporting period.
+There were nineteen (19) revocations of surveillance device warrants during the reporting period.